-Try These Tricks to Stop Pain From Braces
+Try These Tricks to Ease Pain

-One of the best ways to relieve braces pain is by taking an over-the-counter pain medication like aspirin, ibuprofen, acetaminophen, or naproxen.
+One of the best ways to relieve braces pain is by taking over-the-counter pain medication like aspirin, ibuprofen, acetaminophen, or naproxen.
 Your child can take these before their orthodontist appointment to start fighting the pain before it starts.

 Be sure to make sure that your child takes the medication only as directed.
 Pain medications should not be taken too often and should generally be saved for when other remedies won’t suffice.